Central America: Politics

-Leaders of Central America
+Leaders

 Integration

 Central America is currently undergoing a process of political, economic and cultural transformation that started in 1907 with the creation of the Central American Court of Justice.

 In 1951 the integration process continued with the signature of the San Salvador Treaty, which created the ODECA, the Organization of Central American States.
 However, the unity of the ODECA was limited by conflicts between several member states.

 In 1991, the integration agenda was further advanced by the creation of the Central American Integration System (Sistema para la Integración Centroamericana, or SICA).
 SICA provides a clear legal basis to avoid disputes between the member states.
 SICA membership includes the 7 nations of Central America plus the Dominican Republic, a state that is traditionally considered part of the Caribbean.

 On 6 December 2008, SICA announced an agreement to pursue a common currency and common passport for the member nations.
 No timeline for implementation was discussed.

 Central America already has several supranational institutions such as the Central American Parliament, the Central American Bank for Economic Integration and the Central American Common Market.

 On 22 July 2011, President Mauricio Funes of El Salvador became the first president pro tempore to SICA.
 El Salvador also became the headquarters of SICA with the inauguration of a new building.